Exaeta/rpnx-serial/README.md

 rpnx::serial_traits<uintany>::deserialize(...);
 ```
 Failure to do so could cause your objects to have different binary formats when read/written on different platforms.

+The deserializer does NOT perform bounds checking.
+Use a bounds checked iterator.